 On March 29th 1996 BT launched its first mass market internet service, BT Internet.
 For many people it was the first time they could send email, transfer files and use the internet's vast resources to learn.

-21 years ago BT Internet customers got 2.5Mb of web space and used a 33.6Kbps modem.
-Today, BT customers get up to 100GB online storage with BT Cloud and can enjoy speeds of up to 76Mb with BT Infinity superfast broadband.
+22-plus years ago BT Internet customers got 2.5Mb of web space and used a 33.6Kbps modem.
+Today, BT customers get up to 1000GB online storage with BT Cloud and can enjoy speeds of at least 100Mb with BT Plus fibre broadband.

 Can you actually imagine life without the internet?
 Or Wi-fi?
 Or HD live streaming, Wikipedia and the plethora of social media that includes Twitter, Facebook, Tumblr and Instagram?
 Here are a few things you might remember if you used the internet in the noughties.